SETUP: Sentence-level English-To-Uniform Meaning Representation Parser: Introduction

 \section{Introduction}

-Uniform Meaning Representation (UMR) is a graph-based semantic framework designed to capture the meaning of text across various languages, accounting for linguistic diversity during the annotation process \citep{van2021designing}.
+Uniform Meaning Representation (UMR; \citealp{van2021designing}) is a graph-based semantic framework designed to capture the meaning of text across various languages, accounting for linguistic diversity during the annotation process.
 An example UMR graph can be seen in \Cref{fig:umr_example}.
-UMR builds on the foundations of Abstract Meaning Representation (AMR), extending its scope to handle multilingual and document-level annotation.
+UMR builds on the foundations of Abstract Meaning Representation (AMR; \citealp{banarescu-etal-2013-abstract}), extending its scope to handle multilingual and document-level annotation.
+Unlike AMR, which was originally developed for English and later adapted cross-lingually \citep{wein-schneider-2024-assessing, shirawein_diss}, UMR is designed as a multilingual semantic framework with a unified annotation schema.
+Its lattice-based annotation design and Stage 0 procedure further make it well-suited for low- and no-resource languages, offering stronger cross-lingual consistency and broader applicability than AMR.
+UMR additionally encodes aspect, modality, scope, and document-level relations.

 AMR has been widely adopted in the NLP community, largely due to the extensive efforts made in developing effective text-to-AMR parsing and AMR-to-text generation models.
-This work has enabled AMR to be successfully applied in a variety of downstream tasks, including text summarization, machine translation, and information extraction \cite{inproceedings}.
+This work has enabled AMR to be successfully applied in a variety of downstream tasks, including text summarization, machine translation, and information extraction \citep{wein-opitz-2024-survey}.
 While UMR shows initial promise in improving the performance of downstream applications for low-resource languages \citep{wein-2025-uniform}, developing text-to-UMR parsers is crucial to exploring the full scope of UMR benefits in multilingual and low-resource settings.
 Without reliable parsers, UMR's richer representations cannot be extracted or leveraged in such applications, thereby limiting the utility of UMR.
 By building text-to-UMR parsers in English, where annotated data and pre-existing AMR models are available, we establish a foundation for transferring these models and approaches to low-resource languages.
 Additionally, high-quality English AMR parsers are critical for multilingual or cross-lingual tasks leveraging UMR.

 In this paper, we lay the groundwork for expanding the utility of UMR in downstream NLP applications.
 Specifically, in this work we focus on \textbf{sentence-level English UMR parsing}.
 We constrain our task due to the enormous amount of linguistic information captured in UMR graphs and the complicated nature of this task.
 Working with English provides a valuable starting point for the more challenging task of low-resource language UMR parsing, where annotated data and pre-existing text-to-AMR parsers (e.g., for Navajo or other indigenous languages) are largely unavailable.
 By establishing methods and baselines in English, we can better develop techniques that are likely to transfer to low-resource settings in future work.